-Marlene Zuk is a professor of biology at the University of California, Riverside and the author, most recently, of Sex on Six Legs: Lessons on Life, Love, and Language from the Insect World.
+Marlene Zuk is a professor in the Department of Ecology, Evolution and Behavior at the University of Minnesota and the author, most recently, of Sex on Six Legs: Lessons on Life, Love, and Language from the Insect World.

 "There is not a moral to every story in animal behavior.
 Sometimes a snake is just a snake, and sometimes snake sex is only about sex in snakes, or sex in egg-laying reptiles.
 Although a biologist’s job in part is to interpret what organisms do in a broader context, that context does not, and should not, need to include a lesson for human beings.
 This is true regardless of whether the lesson is something we would like to teach, which means that using animals as vehicles for nonsexist thinking is just as out of bounds as using them to keep women barefoot and pregnant."